 In various races, I’ve seen people swing poles too far back and hit other runners (hell, I got hit incessantly with them during Stage 2 of the TransRockies Run).
 I’ve seen people lean their body weight into a pole, only to have the pole slip.
 They are essentially a giant, sometimes sharp stick that you run with.

 Pro: Multiple Uses Besides Running

-- a splint, after you broke your leg because your trekking poles made you TOO confident on the downhills.
+- A splint, after you broke your leg because your running poles made you TOO confident on the downhills.

 Cons: Trekking Poles Might Not Be Allowed

 On a more serious note, always check with race rules before assuming that trekking poles are acceptable.
 Just like earbuds and strollers, some race directors don’t allow trekking poles for various reasons – be it a safety issue or simply because the race director doesn’t think you “need” them.

 In summary: do you need trekking poles?
 NEED is a strong word.
 Athletes can – and have – survived incredibly arduous mountain courses without poles.
 However, for longer distances courses or even stage races with a lot of vertical gain, trekking poles can be an incredible way to offset and delay fatigue.

 Find a friend that owns a pair, ask to borrow them for a training run, and see if trekking poles are right for you!